creat89/SummTriver/README.md

 To run you have to go to SummTriver_src and run with perl summTriver_Exp.perl [config.xml]

+A better example is now provided.
 A wiki or tutorial will posted in the future.

 If you use this program, please cite it with: